All There Is To Know About The Best Testing And QA Methodologies

 Stage 1 – Requirements

-For QA: participating in creating functional and non-functional requirements, security assessment, and acceptance criteria creation.
+For QA: Participating in creating functional and non-functional requirements, conducting security assessments, and developing acceptance criteria.

-The task of a Quality Assurance team is to describe the ideal version of the product.
+The task of a QA team is to describe the ideal version of the product that aligns with user expectations.
 QA experts set the deliverables for QA engineers and developers, define the criteria for evaluating code quality, and find methods for its assessment.
 Requirements, created by a QA team, will be used throughout the entire testing and development process.
-Product requirements are specified in Software Requirements Specifications
+Product requirements are specified in Software Requirements Specifications.

 Stage 2 – Design